Enforce a Property Settlement Agreement in Arizona

-Delbert filed a Petition for Contempt against Jeanne for failing to comply with the order to pay him the $6300 and she was subsequently held in contempt of court and was ordered to be incarcerated for her willful and contemptuous failure to comply with the court’s order.
+Delbert filed a Petition for Contempt to enforce the property settlement agreement against Jeanne for failing to comply with the order to pay him the $6300 and she was subsequently held in contempt of court and was ordered to be incarcerated for her willful and contemptuous failure to comply with the court’s order.

 The Arizona Supreme Court held that the trial court had the authority to enter an order for Jeanne to turn over the money she had in her possession from the sale of the bonds as that constituted an order to return the “res” of Delbert’s sole and separate.

 The appellate court indicated a trial court does not, according to Arizona Revised Statute Section 25-318, have the authority to order Jeanne to divest herself of her sole and separate property, but it does have authority to order her to return Delbert’s separate property that is in her “possession.”